LoubnaEA/ToGitOrNotToGit/docs/narrative_pipeline.md

     return [random.choice(outcomes)]
 ```

+For a complete overview of all narrative artifacts, their outcomes, triggers and categories, check it out : [creatures_artifacts_reference](creatures_artifacts_reference.md)

 ##  Fate Engine Core 🔮 `scripts/fate_engine/`
 Generates outcomes and “prophecies” based on artifacts and inputs.
 Responsible for narrative logic, deterministic or branching.